BIBSYSDEV/nva-cristin-institutions/README.md

 # nva-cristin-institutions

-Lambda for fetching institution and unitObject data from the [Cristin API](https://api.cristin.no/v2/doc/index.html)
+Lambda for fetching institution and unit data from the [Cristin API](https://api.cristin.no/v2/doc/index.html)

 ### GET cristin-institutions?{parameters}